erSubhashThapa/100daysofcode/r2-log.md

   Now I see `"eslint-plugin-prettier": "^3.1.0"` in my `"dependencies"` in my `"package.json"` file.

+  ## No Dependency In node_modules

-  But no `eslint-plugin-prettier` in my `node_modules` folder.
+  Even though I see `"eslint-plugin-prettier": "^3.1.0"` in `"package.json"`, I don't see it in my `node_modules` folder.
 Even though it says it added the plugin:

   ![screenshot](log_imgs/prettier_5-12.PNG)

+  ## Another Missing Dependency
   I restarted VSC and got this error:

   ***[Error - 13:55:17] Cannot find module 'eslint-config-prettier' Referenced from: /Users/dashiellbark-huss/Documents/100daysofcode/perfect_fit_meal/.eslintrc.json***